eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 to concrete problems, with some Bayesianism thrown in for good measure :grinning:.

-This blog post will summarize some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one specific task in NLP: text clustering.
+This blog post summarizes some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one specific task in NLP: text clustering.
 It's exactly what it sounds like, and there's been a fair amount of success in applying text clustering to many other